wandb/docs/docs/guides/hosting/manage-users.md

 ## Automate user and team management

 ### SCIM API
-Users within a W&B organization and in its underlying teams can be managed in a more efficient and repeatable way using the [SCIM API](./scim.md).
-It is especially useful when managing user provisioning & de-provisioning at scale, or when looking to do so from a [SCIM](https://scim.cloud/)-supporting Identity Provider.
+Use [SCIM API](./scim.md) to manage users, and the teams they belong to, in an efficient and repeatable manner.

+SCIM API is especially useful if you want to:
+* manage user provisioning and de-provisioning at scale,
+* mange users with a [SCIM](https://scim.cloud/)-supporting Identity Provider.

 There are broadly two categories of SCIM API - **User** and **Group**.

 #### User SCIM API
 [User SCIM API](./scim.md#user-resource) allows for creating, deactivating or getting the details of a user (or listing all users) in a W&B organization.

 :::info
-With the `DELETE User` endpoint, the user is deactivated in the W&B organization such that they are not able to sign-in anymore, but they are still shown in the user list.
+With the `DELETE User` endpoint, the user is deactivated in the W&B organization such that they are not able to sign in anymore, but they are still shown in the user list.
 To fully remove a deactivated user from the user list, you must [remove the user from the organization](#remove-a-user).

 It is possible to re-enable a deactivated user, if needed.
 :::